CALIFORNIA ASSOCIATION OF LICENSED INVESTIGATORS, INC.

 10.03 Election of the Chairman of the Board.

-- The first order of business of the first Board of Directors meeting shall be to elect a Chairman of the Board.
+-During the first Board of Directors meeting the members of the Board shall elect a Chairman of the Board.
 Only District Directors, Directors-at-Large, and the Immediate Past President are eligible to serve as Chairman of the Board.